The Invasion (album)

 The Invasion is the fifth studio album by Nigerian musical duo P-Square.
 It was released on 29 July 2011 by Square Records.
 The album features guest appearances from Tiwa Savage, Naeto C, Waje, May D, Eva, and Muna.

 Promotion

 The duo promoted and celebrated the album by putting together a concert called "The Invasion Concert", which was held at the Expo Hall of Eko Hotel in Lagos on 30 July 2011.
 It featured additional performances from May D, Lynxxx, Eva Alordiah, Muna, 9ice, Ikechukwu, and Bovi.

 Singles

-The album's two singles "Bunieya Enu" and "Forever" were released simultaneously on 13 May 2011.
-"Bunieya Enu" is a fast-tempo track in Igbo and "Forever" features an interpolation of "I Really Like It" by Harlem World.
+The album's two promotional singles "Bunieya Enu" and "Forever" were released simultaneously on 13 May 2011.
+"Bunieya Enu" is a fast-tempo track in Igbo and "Forever" interpolates "I Really Like It" by Harlem World.

 Composition

 Musical style

 The Invasion incorporates a variety of musical styles and themes that is composed of R&B, reggae, hip hop, Europop and contemporary highlife sounds.
 "Beautiful Onyinye", reminiscent of "No One Like You" off the Game Over (2007), and "Forever" are R&B records that cater to R&B lovers, while "Player" and "Jeje" cater to Europop lovers.
 "She's Hot" and "Me and My Brother" are reggae riddims that explore the depths of the reggae music genre.
 "Shake It Down Low" caters to hip hop lovers who are fans of lyrical content and mesmerizing beats.